cmohge1/lrbs-scholarly-editing/scholarly-editing/Day1/day_1_plan.md

 * General grasp of the history of scholarly editing.

-* Facility with transcribing documents in Markdown, XML and HTML.
+* Facility with transcribing documents in Markdown, HTML, and XML.

 ## Schedule
 ### Day 1 (Monday, 2 July)